steveknipmeyer/netscan/README.md

 - ARP scans are limited to IPv4 on the local network.
 - Hostname resolution uses reverse DNS; many devices may not return a hostname.
 - Default gateway detection reads /proc/net/route (Linux).
 On other OSes, pass --interface/--cidr explicitly.
+- Vendor/OUI data comes from the bundled manuf database; randomized or unknown prefixes may not return a vendor name.